Untapping the trillion-dollar market of autonomous, electric vehicles

 Jul 03, 2018

 Part of the problem is that automakers tend to use self-driving as a luxury feature on their more expensive, therefore bigger cars.
 The bigger the vehicle, the more difficult it is to have it maneuver autonomously through dense city traffic.
 Reason why buses will never become self-driving, unless they have their own dedicated bus lane.
 Why is that?
 The bigger the vehicle, the more road space it occupies, the smaller the margin to evade other road users.
 The same applies to using battery power, a vicious circle which I have addressed extensively in previous blogs: the bigger the car, the heavier, the more batteries are required, the pricier the car becomes.
-There's a reason why Google (Waymo) started out with a small, self-driving two-seater.
-Now that we mention Google, Silicon Valley may bring what's needed to start the ball rolling.
-See below.

 blog comments powered by Disqus